apparao1289/springboot-training/EmployeeService/Readme.txt

 For running the application open EmployeeServiceApplication.java class and right click -> Run As Spring Boot App

-Open your favorite browser, paste the below swagger link and hit enter
+Open your favorite browser, paste the below  link and hit enter

 http://localhost:8083/employee/registration